Water Damage Restoration Guide

 Finally, class 4 water intrusions describe situations where some amount of water gets trapped after the initial phase of the water damage restoration process.
 Usually, water is absorbed by highly porous materials but can also get stuck in tightly confined areas.
 The method of removing said water is challenging and time-consuming, even when done by experienced professionals.
 Like with class 3 cases, the use of high powered equipment is necessary to get the job done.

 Identifying the correct category and class of a water intrusion is paramount in order to determine the right course of action.
 Taking the right steps will minimize the damage done and the time required to restore your property to its previous state.
-It’s important to understand that each case needs to be treated separately.
+Its important to understand that each case needs to be treated separately.
 Each category and class of water intrusion will require different equipment and various skills to be completely remedied.

 Whenever you are in a situation where you have to deal with a flooded area, think about your safety first.
 With your newly acquired knowledge of water intrusion categories, find the source of the intrusion, and assess the color of the water being discharged into your property.
-By doing this, you will know if it’s safe to continue with handling the situation by yourself or staying away from it until a professional cleanup service arrives.
+By doing this, you will know if its safe to continue with handling the situation by yourself or staying away from it until a professional cleanup service arrives.

 Remember, gray or black water may contain toxins and dangerous pathogens that can be extremely harmful to the human body.
 Waterproof footwear, rubber gloves, and a face mask should be an essential part of your equipment when dealing with these kinds of situations.